Yizhuo0506/USV_autoberthing_task/README.md

 ## Task Description - Capture + @

-Currently we provide main task capture, which was highlighted in the paper, with minor tasks GoToPose, KeepXY, TrackXYVelocity, TrackXYOVelocity could be run with minor update as well. :
+Currently, we provide main task capture, which was highlighted in the paper, with minor tasks GoToPose, KeepXY, TrackXYVelocity, and TrackXYOVelocity, which could be run with minor updates as well. :

 1. **Capture Task for ASV:**
    The "Capture" task is formulated to simulate the activity of an ASV in pursuing and collecting water floating waste autonomously in a two-dimensional space.
 The ASV must effectively navigate towards a predefined target, and capture it by passing over the target with precision.